Erik Jonsson School of Engineering and Computer Science

-- Curriculum Requirements can be fulfilled by other approved courses from accredited institutions of higher education.
-The courses listed in parentheses are recommended as the most efficient way to satisfy both Core Curriculum and Major Requirements at UT Dallas.
+2. Curriculum Requirements can be fulfilled by other approved courses.
+The courses listed are recommended as the most efficient way to satisfy both Core Curriculum and Major Requirements at UT Dallas.

-- Hours fulfill the communication elective of the Core Curriculum.
+3. Semester credit hours fulfill the communication component of the Core Curriculum.

-- Six semester credit hours of Calculus are counted under Mathematics Core, and two semester credit hours of Calculus are counted as Major Preparatory Courses.
+4. Three semester credit hours of Calculus are counted under Mathematics Core, and five semester credit hours of Calculus are counted as Component Area Option Core.

-- Students must pass each of the EE, CS, Math and Science courses listed in this degree plan and each of their prerequisites, with a grade of C- or better.
+6. Students must pass each of the major requirement courses listed in this degree plan and each of their prerequisites, with a grade of C- or better.

-- Transfer students with sufficient background may petition to substitute upper-division semester credit hours in the major for this class.
+7. Transfer students with sufficient background may petition to substitute upper-division semester credit hours in the major for this class.

-- Hours contribute to the Social and Behavioral Sciences component of the Core Curriculum.
+8. Semester credit hours contribute to the Social and Behavioral Sciences component of the Core Curriculum.